 You can try to do this technique freehand, or you can use my template to make wavy text clean and easy!

 I made this template that you can use as a guide for warping your text to make sure you keep the top edges straight and the wavy lines parallel.
-Download the template from my Resource Library page – it’s in PNG format.
+It’s in PNG format.
 I’ll explain how to use it in the steps below.

 How to use the Free Transform and Mesh tools to wave text in PhotoPea